OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 0.995000004768

-        <p class="jekyll-theme-minimal scene-class-attr-comment">As a ray travels through volume regions, it will accumulate the amount of opacity.
+        <p class="scene-class-attr-comment">As a ray travels through volume regions, it will accumulate the amount of opacity.
 When the value exceeds volume opacity threshold the renderer will stop the further volume integration along this ray.</p>

     </p>